-If you begin to feel sick while hosting an admitted student, please call (203) 432-9103 and contact email@example.com immediately.
+If you begin to feel sick while hosting an admitted student, please contact email@example.com immediately.
 The admissions office will re-assign that student and any other students in your suite to new hosts and notify all parties.
 Either the admitted student(s) or a member of the admissions staff will retrieve their belongings from your suite.

 Can Yale community members attend Bulldog Days events?

 Due to space restrictions and the large number of expected attendees, we cannot accommodate any additional attendees at any Bulldog Days events.
 Only presenters, admitted students, and those staffing the event will be allowed.
 Admitted students will also pre-register for individual events to make sure we do not exceed any space capacity restrictions.